carbon-language/carbon-lang/docs/design/generics/goals.md

 We need some way to express the bounds on a generic type parameter.
 In Carbon we express these "type constraints" by saying we restrict to types that implement specific _interfaces_.
-Interfaces describe an API a type could implement.
-For example it might specify a set of functions, including names and signatures.
+Interfaces describe an API a type could implement; for example it might specify a set of functions, including names and signatures.
 A type implementing an interface may be passed as a generic type argument to a function that has that interface as a requirement of its generic type parameter.